 Dr. Torgrimson-Ojerio directs CHR-based vaccine trials, oncology trials, cardiovascular trials, and a variety of other specialty clinical trials.
 She is currently involved in several COVID-19 trials and serves as a site principal investigator and co-investigator on health care delivery system and public health studies, including research on tear gas.

-Dr. Torgrimson-Ojerio received her Ph.D. in human physiology from the University of Oregon in 2007.
-She then pursued postdoctoral research at t the School of Nursing at OHSU, where her training included clinical trials nursing research and RN licensure as a Jonas Scholar in the accelerated nursing program.
-After working as a nurse in a pediatric ER, she worked as a clinical research specialist and nurse case manager for CHR in 2015; she was appointed Research Clinic Coordinator in 2016.
-Dr. Torgrimson-Ojerio is a member of the KPNW Nursing Evidence Based Practice and Research Council, as well as the KPNW Research Response Team.
+Dr. Torgrimson-Ojerio received her PhD in human physiology from the University of Oregon in 2007.
+She then pursued postdoctoral research at Oregon Health & Science University School of Nursing, where her training included clinical trials nursing research and RN licensure as a Jonas Scholar in the accelerated nursing program.
+After working as a nurse in a pediatric ER, she joined CHR in 2015 as a clinical research specialist and nurse case manager.
+She was appointed research clinic coordinator in 2016 and senior manager of Clinical Research Support Services in 2019.

 Dr. Torgrimson-Ojerio is a member of the National Clinical Trials Committee, CHR Leadership Team, KPNW Operational Interface Council, CHR Advisory Biospecimen Committee, and the KPNW Research Compliance Committee.